FROM

 “This could be the last time we will all be

-together as family,” Norayda replied.
+together as a family,” Norayda replied.
 “By

-the time Dad returns for another vacation; I could be living in my house in
+the time Dad returns for another vacation, I could be living in my house in

 Cavite while you and Nader could be living somewhere else with your own